Quick Links

 Develop a shipping strategy

 You also want to ensure your packaging is optimised to reduce the risk of damage in transit and to also minimise shipping costs.
-It is much more cost efficient to package products in optimal sized packaging that doesn’t add unnecessary weight.
+It is much more cost-efficient to package products in optimal sized packaging that doesn’t add unnecessary weight.
 Having specific ways of packaging your products also helps to maintain consistency across the board.

 7. Develop relationships with manufacturers & retailers